catze-labs/aptoplay-web/README.md

 The goal of this website is to provide a better developer experience (DX) for the integration of Aptos-Gaming, and more features will be added through ongoing updates.

-f you encounter any bugs or areas that need improvement, please [create an issue](https://github.com/catze-labs/aptoplay-web/issues/new).
+If you encounter any bugs or areas that need improvement, please [create an issue](https://github.com/catze-labs/aptoplay-web/issues/new).
 We will do our best to assist with your issue reporting.

 ## Website Structure